polidanilo/SeaStateStabilizer/README.md

 **Hardware integration notes**
 * Isolated servo and logic rails: SG90 servos draw 0.6–0.7 A each (~1.5 A peak combined), which would brown out the ESP32 if shared.
 The PCA9685 green terminal block carries motor power independently from the 3.3 V logic supply.
 * My PCA9685 required an explicit I2C initialization order in `Wire.begin(21, 22)` before `pwm.begin()` and explicit oscillator calibration in `setOscillatorFrequency(27000000)` — undocumented gotchas that cause silent servo failures on most Chinese clones.
 * MPU6050 breakout arrived to me with unsoldered header pins; after my first try hand-soldering them, I encountered intermittent I2C failures caused by cold joints on the GND and SCL pins, diagnosed via direct pad bypass and resolved by re-soldering them.

-## Limitations
-The control loop and signal chain behave as intended; I closed the project as a proof-of-concept due to physical constraints inherent to the hardware.
-Commercial drone-grade gimbals use direct-drive brushless motors and rigid carbon frames — this prototype uses plastic-gear servos and cardboard, which introduce backlash, flex and parasitic torque that a software PID alone cannot fully compensate.
-* **Servo backlash:** Plastic gears and deadband prevent the load from following all the micro-corrections, so the system oscillates around the setpoint.
-* **Cable routing:** Jumper wires add parasitic torque that opposes the actuators.
-* **Structural flex:** The cardboard chassis damps fast corrections and forced very conservative PID tuning (low Kp, light damping).
-* **Top-heavy layout:** The base servo fights a large moment arm (arm + upper servo + platform + IMU); inertia and backlash made the base axis prone to undesired oscillation.

-## Bill of materials
+**Bill of materials**
 | Component | Part |
 |-----------|------|
 | Microcontroller | ESP32 (38-pin) |